KauzClay/docs-tap/upgrading.hbs.md

 kubectl rollout restart deployment kapp-controller -n kapp-controller
 ```

-Wait for 10-15 mins for the installed apps to start pulling images from user's registry.
+Wait for 10 to 15 mins for the installed apps to start pulling images from your container image registry.